LastCaress77/resume/devsecops/resume.md

 <!-- Contact Details -->
-# William Lorenzo - CISSP
+# William Lorenzo
 - <wjlorenzo@gmail.com>
 - (719)660-2442
 - Colorado Springs, CO
 - <http://www.nullmind.net>

 <!-- summary -->
 I am 20+ year IT industry veteran with a diverse skill set ranging across multiple technology and security domains.
-I enjoy continuously testing various skills and learning techniques on sites like KodeKloud and TryHackMe.
-Frequently learning and growing on my home lab and public clouds deploying automated systems and containers while trying new ideas and growing skills with new tools and technologies.
-U.S. Army Veteran cleared to TS/SCI with an "Information Security First" mindset.
-Seeking to progressively grow into roles in the DevSecOps and cloud space.
+I enjoy continuously testing various skills and learning techniques on sites like TryHackMe.
+Frequently learning and growing on my home labs deploying automated VMs and containers while trying new ideas and growing skills with new tools and technologies.
+Cleared to Special Programs with TS/SCI and a "Security First" mindset since I achieved my CISSP in 2009.

 ## Experience

-### <span>Sr. Cyber Security Analyst, Northrop Grumman</span> <span>June 2020 - Present</span>
+### <span>Sr. Principal Cyber Security Analyst, Northrop Grumman</span> <span>06/2020 - Present</span>

-Information System Security Officer (ISSO) for a multi-classification development enclave.
-Primary responsibility for eMASS, Xacta, code review, managing Authorities to Operate/Connect with multiple external communities.
-Additionally ensure continued compliance with site polices IAW NIST 800-53 Rev 4 and contractual requirements.
-Monitor and maintain compliance via Tenable.sc, SCC/SCAP, and Ansible.
+Information System Security Officer and System Administrator for a multi-classification enclave.
+Primary responsibility for eMASS, Xacta, multiple ATOs and ATCs with multiple communities.
+Additionally ensure continued compliance with site polices IAW NIST 800-53, DIA, and Contractual requirements.
+Monitor and maintain compliance via Ansible, HBSS, ACAS, SCC, and SCAP.
+Generate reports as required for CTOs, Data Calls, and monthly status reporting.
 Coordinate with external agencies for various mission taskings and requirements gathering.

+* Completed ATO (Xacta) on Cross Domain Solution
+* Completed ATO (Xacta) on TS/SCI enclave that had a long running series of extension
+* Comprehensive update of Secret system eMass package from ground up; ATO in progress
+* Introduced VMware to development cycle reducing complexity and error rates
+* Finished upgrade to Red Hat 7 and full multi factor authentication implementation on all enclaves

-### <span>Sr. Principal Systems Engineer, Raytheon</span> <span>December 2016 - June 2020</span>
+### <span>Principal Systems Engineer, Raytheon</span> <span>December 2016 - June 2020</span>

-Principal Engineer developing Ansible and Python based automated solutions to reduce delivery times and ensure continued baseline compliance.
-Program wide Ansible SME writing and reviewing modules, roles, and playbooks to meet continuous test (GitLab) and delivery objectives across the enterprise.
-Technical lead of team that developed a custom automated compliance unit to address all compliance items with consideration of risk management policies.
-Worked across agile teams to ensure sprint objectives remained on track in a Windows and Linux Enterprise.
+Principal Engineer developing delivery of automated solutions to reduce delivery times and ensure continued baseline compliance.
+Program wide Ansible SME writing and reviewing modules, roles, and playbooks to meet continuous test and delivery objectives across the enterprise.
+Technical lead of team that developed a custom automated STIG unit to address all STIG items with consideration of POA&Ms and Waivers.
+Worked across agile teams to ensure sprint objectives remained on track in a Windows and Linux environment.

+* Automation and CI/CD SME for Global Enterprise system
+* Red Hat 6/7, Windows 2012/2016, Ansible, GitLab, Podman, VMware, NetApp, and Active Directory User/Administrator
+* Security Compliance specialist IAW NIST 800-53
+* Automation Assistant Product Owner

 ### <span>Professional Services Consultant, Strategic Business Systems</span> <span>August 2015 - December 2016</span>

-Professional Services team member supporting post-sales implementation of NetApp storage systems with VMware infrastructure.
+Professional Services team member supporting post-sales implementation of NetApp storage systems and VMware infrastructure.
 Assisted local staff with transitioning environments to newly purchased technologies.
 Created full implementation plans from end-to-end covering migration of all relevant systems and technologies to new solutions.
 Developed custom training and documentation for each customer related to new technology implementations and integrations to existing systems and workflows.
 Additionally assisted Pre-Sales team with design and meeting coordination to ensure year-over-year growth.

+* NetApp Storage Systems
+* VMware Virtualization
+* Linux and Windows Configuration
+* Sales Liason

 ### <span>Enterprise Architect, TEK Systems</span> <span>February 2015 - August 2015</span>

 Enterprise Architect for NORAD USNORTHCOM IT Services.
 Provided technical oversight for all projects and proposals to ensure designs are in line with contractual and business requirements.
 Primary technical resource for project managers and staff engineers to validate designs and implementation plans.
 Created and maintained high level enterprise technical documentation to include white papers, service design, release design, and transition documentation.
 Coordinated product research and testing to validate design objectives.

+* Operating Systems Design
+* Systems Interoperability
+* Senior Official Briefing
+* Team Management

 ### <span>Storage and Virtualization Engineer, Intelligent Software Solutions</span> <span>July 2012 - February 2015</span>

 Managed multiple vCenter instances and related NetApp storage in a Cisco UCS platform.
 Similarly responsible for Linux and Windows Administration to include Active Directory.
 Administered Atlassian products in support of a DevOps organization.

+* NetApp Storage Systems
+* VMware Virtualization
+* Automated Linux and Windows Adminstration and Configuration
+* GitOps before it was a thing

 ### <span>Senior Systems Analyst, Lockheed Martin</span> <span>November 2011 - July 2012</span>